OctopusDeploy/blog/blog/2022-03/githubactions-ten-favorite-actions/index.md

 ## 6: Repository dispatch

 The [repository dispatch action](https://github.com/marketplace/actions/repository-dispatch) makes it easier to trigger actions from a 'repository dispatch' event.
-Plus, it lets you trigger and chain the actions from one or more repository.
+Plus, it lets you trigger and chain the actions from one or more repositories.

 You need to [create a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) for this action to work as GitHub won’t support it by default.